 The statement comes up again and again that women over 25 should not wear over-the-knee boots!
 Can someone explain to me why we are supposed to freeze our knees off in below freezing air on the commute to work, when shopping for groceries or picking up the kids or grand kids somewhere?

-The statement should be that women should not style them like Vivian in Pretty Women.
+The statement should be that women of any age should not style them like Vivian in Pretty Women.

 Today I share my secrets how over-the-knee boots can be styled in an ageless way that works for every woman, even Vivian.

 - Invest in your over-the-knee boots when you live in a region with cold winter climate.
 Get the highest quality you can afford in a neutral color of your wardrobe.

 - Plain leather is best to keep clean and neat, and it is less vulnerable to water and wet snow than suede.
 Suede is a nice alternative to plain leather in regions with dry cold winters.

 - A wide toe box is a must.
 Squeezed toes mean cold toes.
 You will never look stylish when your face screams uncomfortable.
 So bye-bye pointy toe over-the-knee boots!

 - When you like heels or your office dress-code requires heels, look for a sturdy heel of up to 3 inch (7.5 cm).
 Thin high heels are hard to walk on when the ground is snowy, slippy or icy.

 - The embellishments should match your personal style.